shriprem/FWDataViz/docs/foldable_record_blocks.md

 * `FileLabel`: This value must _optionally_ match the corresponding `FileLabel` value in the `Visualizer.ini` file.

 * `FoldLevelAuto`: This value can be either `Y` or `N`.
-This will specify whether, after a file loads in the Notepad++ editor, the plugin should automatically try to do a full file scan and apply the specified folding structure for the matching _File Type_.
+This will specify if the plugin should automatically try to do a full file scan and apply the specified folding structure for the matching _File Type_ after a file loads in the Notepad++ editor, .
 Recommend setting this to `N` for _File Types_ with likely large data files, when this process can take a long time.

 * `HeaderRecords`: A comma-separated list of _Record Types_ (see **_Header Records_** under: [Scheme](#scheme)).
 The _Record Types_ in the list must exactly match the corresponding _Record Types_ of associated the _File Type_ in the `Visualizer.ini` file.